Registration underway for 2023 Unifour Senior Games

-For more than three decades, the city of Hickory has hosted the Unifour Senior Games, which brings together senior residents (ages 50 and older) of Catawba, Burke, Alexander, and Caldwell counties for arts programs and athletic competitions.
+For over three decades, the City of Hickory has hosted the Unifour Senior Games, which brings together senior residents (ages 50 and better) of Catawba, Burke, Alexander and Caldwell counties for arts programs and athletic competitions.

-Running April 4 through May 16, Unifour Senior Games provides opportunities to participate in more than 65 different categories.
-The registration fee includes a T-shirt and lunch at opening ceremonies at Highland Recreation Center on Tuesday, April 4.
+Running April 4 through May 16, Unifour Senior Games provides opportunities to participate in over 65 different categories.
+The registration fee includes a T-shirt and lunch during the opening ceremonies at Highland Recreation Center on Tuesday, April 4.
 The SilverArts portion will take place at Patrick Beaver Memorial Library from March 21-30.
 There will also be a night at L.P.
 Frans Stadium (home of the Hickory Crawdads) and a closing ceremonies event.

 The deadline to register to participate in the 2023 Unifour Senior Games is Friday, March 17.